aleen42/PersonalWiki/projectManagement/review/review.md

 - A dependency pertains(屬於) to the sequencing of project activities or tasks.
 - Network diagrams are the preferred technique for showing activity sequencing.
 - A Tracking Gantt chart is based on the percentage of work completed for project tasks or the actual start and finish dates.
+- The critical path on a project can change as the project progresses.
+- Knowing the amount of float allows project managers to know whether a project schedule is flexible.

 #### False